aabhiyann/talkifydocs/docs/CONTEXT.md

 ## Architecture Principles

 1. Server Components by default, Client Components only when needed
-2. Server Actions for mutations, Route Handlers for streaming/webhooks
+2. tRPC for mutations and queries, Route Handlers for streaming/webhooks
 3. Optimistic UI updates where possible
 4. Streaming responses for AI chat
 5. Type-safe APIs with Zod validation